desertthunder/garden/src/content/docs/programming/data_structures/collections.md

 ---
-title: Stacks & Queues
+title:  Stacks, Queues, and Abstract Data Types
 ---

-# Stacks, Queues, and Abstract Data Types

 - Abstract data types are sets of theoretical rules that revolve around some built-in data structure.